 We had a nice Mother’s Day lunch at Olive Garden.
 During lunch, she expressed that she really wanted to be part of our life.
-Although she said it in a round-about way, that was the basic premise of what she meant.
-It was more worded like, “I’m the only one that arranges to visit.”

 The discussion over lunch got a little more heated than we wanted, especially in front of Faith and her friend that came with us.
 It wasn’t fighting or yelling, but there was a lot of emotion swirling about.
 At one point grandmother teared up, and at that point we were able to see the sincerity in her request.

 It’s too bad it had to end up with grandmother spilling some tears, but in a way it was good as she hadn’t really let her defenses down in the past.
 There had always been a part of her defending grandfather, and for a moment that faded away and her desires came out unobstructed.

 With the victim mentality in mind, the brief insight into how she really feels, and our desire for Faith to have a relationship with her grandmother, we have decided to open the door to more visits and more sharing with grandmother.